GOkwori/Grizk/README.md

 The dark-themed design, with a solid black background, was chosen not only for its sleek, high-tech appearance but also to provide a comfortable, strain-free experience for users browsing for extended periods.
 Orange-red highlights are strategically used to emphasize calls to action, such as "Add to Cart" and "Checkout," ensuring these elements are easily noticeable.

-Buttons across the site feature a smooth hover effect where the colors invert — from black with red accents to a red background with black text.
+Buttons across the site feature a smooth hover effect where the colours invert — from black with red accents to a red background with black text.
 This visual feedback enhances user interactions and draws attention to clickable elements.

 ## Header & Navigation

 The header employs a radial gradient (`#220202` to `#000000`), giving a subtle, polished look that matches the dark theme.
 Navigation elements are styled with bold, orange-red text that is easy to read and aligns with the overall visual consistency.

 The navigation bar remains sticky across all screens, ensuring users can access essential sections such as the cart, profile, and categories without scrolling back up.
-For a seamless experience, dropdown menus and off-canvas sections (for wishlist and cart) match the site’s dark theme and accent colors, providing a unified visual presentation.
+For a seamless experience, dropdown menus and off-canvas sections (for wishlist and cart) match the site’s dark theme and accent colours, providing a unified visual presentation.

 ![Header Navigation](documentation/features/navigation.PNG)
 *Intuitive header and navigation for streamlined browsing*